iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.2/report.md

 > Sometimes I wonder if anyone knows that I have logged on "duty" to the controllers.
 I have logged on for a mere 180 hours and in that time I have had just four "shouts" three of which didn't pick up and the fourth just needed a "chat.
 How do I know, that you know, that I am here ready to go?
 Many thanks Alan Hobbs<br> :date: __2021-02-11 20:30:35__

 > The app works ok most of the time.
 One problem I get is the location side, I've had to reject quite a few alerts that have been 12 miles away even though my app is set at 5 miles.<br> :date: __2021-01-23 09:57:46__

-> The App need an audible alert when scheduled tasks appear.
-I have missed opportunities to volunteer due to this.
-Steve.
-NHS/RVS Volunteer.<br> :date: __2021-01-20 16:16:50__

-> The issue I had experienced has been resolved.
-Now, the app is up and running on my phone as it should.
-Thank you 👍<br> :date: __2021-01-15 16:06:29__